Notfallkommunikation und Katastrophenschutz

 We recommend easy-to-use and intuitive devices such as the Iridium 9555, Iridium 9575 Extreme or the Inmarsat IsatPhone 2 or Thuraya XT-LITE, Thuraya XT-PRO.

-Iridium, Inmarsat and Thuraya are both the equipment manufacturers and the operators of the satellite network.
-Unlike mobile communications, neither SIM cards nor devices can be operated in the foreign network.
-An Iridium satellite phone therefore only works with an Iridium SIM card and only sees Iridium satellites.
-The same applies to Inmarsat and Thuraya.
+Iridium, Inmarsat and Thuraya are both the device manufacturers and the satellite network operators.
+Unlike with mobile telephony, neither SIM cards nor devices can be operated in third-party networks.
+An Iridium satellite phone will only work with an Iridium SIM card and only sees the Iridium satellites.
+The same conditions apply to Inmarsat and Thuraya.

-There are also solutions that turn your smartphone into a satellite phone.
-We expressly do not recommend these for emergency communication.
-In an emergency, there could be difficulties in pairing the satellite phone with the smartphone, or the appropriate app on the smartphone may no longer be up to date.
+Solutions that turn your smartphone into a satellite phone we expressly do not recommend for emergency communication.
+In an emergency, there could be difficulties in pairing the satellite phone with the smartphone or the appropriate app on the smartphone may no longer be up-to-date.

 When deciding on a satellite network, you should consider who you want or need to communicate with.
-It is unfortunately very expensive to make calls from one satellite network to another.
-Of course, money is no object when human lives are at stake, but if you can plan it, you should avoid phone calls between different satellite networks.
+Unfortunately, it is very expensive to make calls from one satellite network to another.
+Of course, when it comes to human lives, money should be no object.
+However if you can arrange it, you should avoid making calls between different satellite networks.

-After purchasing the equipment, do not leave it constantly in the closet, waiting for an emergency.
-Because then they probably won’t work in the event of an emergency.
-In addition to the technical limitations such as battery maintenance, firmware updates and, if necessary, topping up credit, the people who need it in an emergency should also be familiar with its use.
+Once you have purchased you satellite equipment, don’t leave it in the cupboard all the time waiting for an emergency.
+In worst case they probably won’t work.
+In addition to technical maintenance such as battery care and firmware updates, the emergency personal should also be familiar with its operation.

-We should not be part of your emergency response chain.
-Also an emergency response unit should always be functional and ready for use.
-You ensure this by:
+Conclusion: We should not be part of your rescue processes.
+An emergency device should always be ready for use.
+You should ensure this by:

 • Battery care

-The batteries in the phones as well as any spare batteries should be regularly charged and at least partially discharged.
-This can be done manually, but external battery chargers with charge management are optionally available.
+The batteries inserted in phones as well as any spare batteries should be charged regularly and shluld be at least partially discharged.
+This can be done either manually, or by external battery chargers with charge management as additional accessories.

 • Firmware updates

-It is really essential to keep the firmware on the phones up to date.
+It is really essential to keep the device’s firmware up to date.
 Please sign up for our Update-Service for your devices.
 So you will be informed automatically when a new firmware is released and you can update your device shortly.

 Devices for the operations center

-You use the same phone that mobile units carry — combined with a docking station.
-The docking station, also called docker or dock, is connected to the external antenna via special high-frequency cables.
+You use the same telephone that your mobile emergency services carry — combined with a docking station.
+The docking station, also called docker or dock for short, is connected to the external antenna via special high-frequency cables.
+The models provide an analogue RJ-11 interface for integration in analogue telephone systems.
 Ideally, the docker has an uninterruptible power supply (UPS).
 If necessary, the phone can be taken out of the docker and used on the move.

 Devices for vehicles